CBC-UCONN/RNA-Seq-Model-Organism-Arabidopsis-thaliana/README.md

 In order to get data we have to link to appropriate database.
 In our case we will be using `plants.ensembl.org`.

 Now let’s get some details on the R package `biomaRt`.
-There are 3 main functions that are associated with this package
+There are 3 main functions that are associated with this package are
 1. listFilters 		: Lists the available filters
 2. listAttributes	: Lists the available attributes
 3. getBM		: Performs the actual query and returns a data.frame

 While using `biomaRt` we have to make following choices
-1. Database referred as host (plants.ensembl.org)
+1. Database referred as host (for us it is plants.ensembl.org)
 2. Biomart
 3. dataset
 4. filters (e.g. chromosome, scaffold,Gene  type, Transcript type, phenotype etc)